joshuaeckroth/cse230-website/lecture/installing-software.markdown

 ---

 Some software is required for you to work on assignments on your own computer.
-First I show how to install software on Windows (two options; you only need to choose one), and Mac OS X (one option).
+Here I show how to install software on Windows (two options;
+you only need to choose one), and Mac OS X (one option).

 **Note: when the videos say "go to learn.artifice.cc", change that to "go to cse230.artifice.cc"**